Find Affordable College Courses

 Valparaiso, IN

-Valparaiso University landed the #9 spot in the 2023 rankings for the best nursing programs.
-Located in the large suburb of Valparaiso, Valpo is a private not-for-profit college with a small student population.
+Valparaiso University came in at #9 in this year’s edition of the Best Nursing Schools in Indiana ranking.
+Located in the large suburb of Valparaiso, Valpo is a private not-for-profit school with a small student population.

 After completing their degree, nursing graduates from Valpo carry an average student debtload of $27,732.
 This translates to an average monthly loan payment of $261, based on a 10-year repayment plan.